shyamvkansagra/slate/source/includes/_wishlistButton.md

 pr | float | Price
 For response | function | A callback function, which takes a single argument (JSON response from the swym service)

+In the example, the request adds the product variant to the wishlist.
+Please note that the these parameters are mandatory ones (epi, empi, du and iu).

 ## Remove from wishlist

 Removes a previously added wishlist event.
 Please refer to the example.
 You can call this method once the <code>window._swat</code> object is initialized.
 This API can be used for the same scenarios as <code>addToWishList</code>.

-> In this example, removeFromWishList removes a previously added entry from the wish list.

 ```javascript
 window._swat.removeFromWishList(